-Given their close association with floodplains, Crucifix Frogs are vulnerable to the over-extraction of water, the destruction of habitat due to development, and prolonged droughts associated with climate change.
+Given their close association with floodplains, Crucifix Frogs are vulnerable to the over-extraction of water, the destruction of habitat for development, and prolonged droughts associated with climate change.

 Bush Heritage’s work

 Crucifix Frogs are found on Naree Station Reserve, in north-western NSW.
 A former pastoral property, Naree Station is located in the Warrego-Paroo River catchment, one of the least disturbed parts of the Murray-Darling Basin.
 Reserve Manager Greg Carroll captured the short video below.

 Unlike most other river systems in the Basin, there's minimal water extraction in the Warrego-Paroo system, allowing the area to flood and dry naturally.